ibm-cloud-docs/mas-ms/provisioning.md

 * the order complexity
 * the number of orders in the queue ahead of the order

-In general, allow for at least 1 week for provisioning to be completed.
+In general, allow for at least 4 weeks for provisioning to be completed.

 The provisioning itself can be broken down into a number of steps: